IMPORTANT NOTE REGARDING WORD LIMIT REQUIREMENTS:

 PLEASE add the links/sites below to the reference list if you use any of these readings and make sure everything is in proper APA format.

-MUST have at least 4 citations with the page numbers and 4 references in APA format.(The List of References should not be older than 2016 and should not be included in the word count.)
+MUST haveat least 5 citations with the page numbers and 5 references in APA format.(The List of References should not be older than 2016 and should not be included in the word count.)
 Include at least one scholarly reference and appropriate in-text citations and Address all points on the DQ.
 One point will be deducted for not addressing each item mentioned above.
 Remember that presenting someone else’s work as your own is plagiarism.

 Be sure to support your postings and responses with specific references to the Learning Resources.